lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### Integrity Checking {#IntegrityChecking}

-The reassembled SCHC Packet is checked for integrity at the receive end.
+The reassembled SCHC Packet MUST be checked for integrity at the receive end.
-Integrity checking is performed by computing a MIC at the sender side and transmitting it to the receiver for comparison with the locally computed MIC.
+By default, integrity checking is performed by computing a MIC at the sender side and transmitting it to the receiver for comparison with the locally computed MIC.

 The MIC supports UDP checksum elision by SCHC C/D (see {{UDPchecksum}}).